California Transparency in Supply Chains Act.

 - The performance of the supply chain is integrated into the Product Leadership Team through annual targets focused on sourcing more sustainable raw materials, improved performance of social and environmental performance of suppliers and use of more sustainable packaging.

 - The Sustainability Department and Social Impact team work closely with the Enterprise Risk Management Department to embed sustainability related risks including human rights risks corporately.

 - In 2020 Aritzia is conducting an inaugural Human Rights Impact Assessment.
 This will include stakeholder review and the results of which will be shared later in the year.

 - Aritzia’s Corporate Code of Conduct outlines consequences in the event that employees and contractors do not abide by laws, rules, regulations and any relevant Aritzia policies.

 Training & Development

-Aritzia is aware that only through developing and empowering our own employees can we effectively implement our values.
-Therefore, we have developed a training and education program to ensure key employees — particularly those who interact and have relationships with our factories — understand the risks associated with manufacturing offshore and are aware of the systems and processes in place should any issues be identified.
+- Aritzia is aware that only through developing our own employees and building a culture of trust and transparency can we effectively implement our values.
+Therefore, we have developed an annual training and education program to ensure key employees at all levels throughout the organization — particularly those who interact and have relationships with our factories — understand the risks associated with manufacturing in a global supply chain and are aware of the systems and processes in place should any issues be identified.